 - Limited options to keep inbound/outbound calls in service if ISDN circuit becomes unavailable

 - Some ISDN faults can take up to 72 hours to repair.

-A Word of Caution: The Phase out of ISDN
+A Word of Caution: BT ISDN Switch Off

 ISDN Phone lines are slowly being phased out; BT announced in 2015-16 that from 2020 you will no longer be able to purchase any additional ISDN lines.
 This has now changed and the new date is September 2023 before they withdraw the ability to purchase additional ISDN phone lines.
 Between April and December 2025, there will be a forced migration period before they switch them off.

-This means you can still utilise ISDN phone lines but after 2020, you’d want to start looking seriously at switching to alternative, especially if you have plans to grow.
+This means you can still utilise ISDN phone lines until September 2023 but since it is out-dated technology, it is worth looking at alternatives, now, especially if you have plans to grow.

 A number of years ago, something similar happened when SDSL was switched off.